Frequently asked questions

 - Deregister from the RAMQ drug plan and enroll in the McGill RAMQ equivalent drug plan (you will be required to pay an additional premium for this drug coverage) while continuing coverage under the McGill Supplemental Health plan for all other benefits.

-The information regarding monthly contribution rates for coverage under the McGill Benefit plan program is found on the Rate summary page.
+The information regarding monthly contribution rates for coverage under the McGill Benefit plan program is found in the Rate summary section.

 9. My dentist has recommended I have extensive dental work.
 How can I find out if this will be covered under my dental plan?